HenSch90/SiD/Modul-C2_Gesundheitliche_Beeinträchtigung.md

 C2_11
 =====

-tc: IF ntabau=3 OR ntaorg=3 OR ntapru=3 OR ntaand=3
+tc: C2_11 IF ntaleist=2 OR ntawieei=2 OR ntaanwes=2 OR ntalv=2 OR ntaselbst=2 OR ntagrup=2 OR ntaflex=2 OR ntadicht=2 OR ntawieho=2 OR ntadauer=2 OR ntaprart=2

-vn: kbgrund; kbordn; kbwert; kbbev; kblehr; kbtech; kborga; kbatt; kbzeit;
+vn: kbgrund; kbordn; kbwert; kbbev; kblehr; kbtech; kborga; kbatt; kbzeit; kbmem
-kband; kbando; kbunbe; kbmem

-qt: Mehrfachauswahl; offene Angabe
+qt: Mehrfachauswahl

 hl:

 in:

-q: Weshalb wurden Ihre beantragten Nachteilsausgleiche bzw. individuellen Anpassungen/Absprachen nicht bewilligt?
+q: Weshalb wurden Ihre beantragten Nachteilsausgleiche bzw. individuellen Anpassungswünsche nicht bewilligt?

 is: Bitte alles Zutreffende auswählen.